EladBeber/CTFlearn-Writeups/Reverse Engineering/Medium/Bite-code/README.md

 **x3 = x1 ^ x2**
 **If (x3==-889275714) The flag is x3.**

-I also wirte for you in c whats going on to better understanding.
+I also wirte for you in C language whats going on for better understanding.

 <img width="254" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69760066-39acfd80-116c-11ea-9287-52e302dcb311.PNG">

+Ok , We understood perfectly the code but we need to notice somthing very very important:
+The flag is **32 bit integer** , So he can be a **negetive** and he most be between **-2,147,483,648 to 2,147,483,647**